OAuth2 Unicode C Reference Documentation

 Introduced in version 9.5.0.59

-1. Forms and returns a URL that is to be loaded in a browser.
+1. It generates and returns a URL to be opened in a browser.

-The return value is the URL to be loaded (navigated to) in a popup or embedded browser.
+The method's return value is the URL to open in a browser.

 Returns TRUE for success, FALSE for failure.